parthindia47/sniffer_bot/README.md

 # Sniffer Bot :

-This bot scans multiple pairs on binance exchange and see price movement for more than 2% on 1m, 3m , 5m. when such incident occurs it will check twitter account for that coin. if there is twitt made in short span say 5 min , then this bot will notify on telegram.
+This bot scans multiple pairs on binance exchange and see price movement in terms of change and amplitude for more than 2% on 1m, 3m , 5m candles. when such incident occurs it will check twitter account timelines for that coin. if there is twitt made in short span say 15 min , then this bot will send notification on telegram.
-It also generates dummy trade to check validity of detected signals.
+It also generates dummy trade with SL and TP , to check validity of detected signals.
 It also holds files for creating twitter data base.

 It's availible on telegram at : @Cryptosnifferbot_bot